A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Threat Model Assumptions

 Mathematically, we denote the plaintext by $\mathcal{P}$, the ciphertext by $\mathcal{C}$, and the secret key by $\mathcal{K}$.
 The encryption function $\mathcal{E}_{K}$ uses the key $\mathcal{K}$ to transform plaintext into ciphertext.
 A cipher maintains indistinguishability if no polynomial-time adversary can distinguish between the ciphertexts of two different plaintexts encrypted with the same key with a probability significantly better than 0.5.

-The attacker selects two different fixed plaintexts, $\mathcal{P}_{1}$ and $\mathcal{P}_{2}$ (e.g., ``buying'' or ``selling''), which are encrypted using the same secret key $\mathcal{K}$, resulting in ciphertexts $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$.
+The attacker selects two different fixed plaintexts, $\mathcal{P}_{1}$ and $\mathcal{P}_{2}$ (e.g., ``heat'' or ``cool'' commands that adjusts the temperature using thermostat), which are encrypted using the same secret key $\mathcal{K}$, resulting in ciphertexts $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$.
 Subsequently, the attacker employs a deep learning model, trained with multiple instances of ciphertexts $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$.
 This model is then utilized to classify new challenge ciphertexts, determining whether they correspond to $\mathcal{P}_{1}$ or $\mathcal{P}_{2}$, potentially breaching the indistinguishability property of the encryption scheme.

-Differentiating ciphertexts beyond chance agreement signifies vulnerabilities in the block cipher, whereas failure to do so would validate the cipher's robustness under passive attack setting.
+Our model extends these concepts by allowing the attacker to simulate data generation without direct access, avoiding the active manipulation typical of CCA.
+The attacker aims to identify patterns, anomalies, or relationships in the ciphertexts that differentiate those corresponding to two distinct, same-byte-length plaintexts.
+Successfully differentiating ciphertexts beyond chance agreement signifies vulnerabilities in the block cipher, whereas failure to do so would validate the cipher's robustness under passive attack settings.

-The application of ML models to this problem introduces a novel threat models.
-By generating independent datasets, attackers can train robust models to enhance their capability of distinguishing ciphertexts beyond random chance.
-This scenario contrasts with traditional models where attackers rely directly on victim data.
-Our results demonstrate that ML can significantly impact the security of lightweight ciphers and reveal potential vulnerabilities in SPECK32/64 cipher under KPA, highlighting the need for robust cryptographic defenses against such passive attacks.
-These threat models are described as follows:

-\begin{enumerate} [leftmargin=0.5cm] \item \textbf{\textit{Threat model 1 (DeepAnalyst):}} In this model, the attacker generates a large dataset of ciphertexts of $\mathcal{P}{1}$ and $\mathcal{P}{2}$ and trains a DL model.
-The attacker then collects ciphertexts from the victim and uses the trained DL model to identify if the ciphertext belongs to $\mathcal{P}{1}$ or $\mathcal{P}{2}$.
-If the encryption key or the number of encryption rounds changes, the DL model must be retrained with a large amount of data to accurately distinguish the ciphertexts.
-To overcome this data requirement, we propose threat model 2 (TransferAnalyst).

-\item \textbf{\textit{Threat model 2 (TransferAnalyst):}} In this model, the attacker generates a large dataset of ciphertexts of $\mathcal{P}{1}$ and $\mathcal{P}{2}$ and trains a DL model.
-When the encryption key or number of encryption rounds changes, the attacker uses the trained DL model as a feature extractor for new ciphertext pairs of messages $\mathcal{P}{1}$ and $\mathcal{P}{2}$ generated under a different key or round.
-The attacker then trains a shallow ML model (such as XGBoost), which requires significantly less data.
-Later, the attacker uses the trained shallow ML model to distinguish the ciphertexts of messages $\mathcal{P}{1}$ and $\mathcal{P}{2}$. \end{enumerate}

-\section{\attackname/ Design \& Methodology}
+\section{\attackname: Design \& Methodology}

-In this section, we provide detailed introduction to the ciphertext indistinguishability attack \attackname/.
-We first describe the procedure for message selection, and encrypting a message for generating ciphertext.
-Following this,we describe the training process of a deep learning model specifically designed to differentiate between these ciphertexts in threat model 1 (DeepAnalyst).
-Finally, we explain how this trained model serves as a feature extractor for applying transfer learning in threat model 2 (TransferAnalyst).